Madame Fourcade's Secret War reveals the truth about the French Resistance.

 There is no disputing the danger Fourcade encountered on a daily basis for nearly five years.
 “Of Fourcade’s three thousand agents, about six hundred had been imprisoned by the Germans during the war.
 So far [late in 1944], she knew of only about 150 who had survived that ghastly experience.
 Of the remaining 450, dozens were already known to be dead, among them some of her top lieutenants and agents.”
 And later evidence came to light that most of those 450 had, indeed, been executed by the Nazis or died of starvation or overwork in forced-labor camps.

-This book is a runner-up to the 10 top WWII books about espionage.
+This book is a runner-up to the 10 top WWII books about espionage and is one of 10 true-life accounts of anti-Nazi resistance.

 I’ve reviewed another superb book about World War II by Lynne Olson, Citizens of London: The Americans Who Stood with Britain in its Darkest, Finest Hour (The men behind the British-American partnership in WWII).